| We like arguing things which nobody

 starting to wear trousers.
 Then the Roman Empire collapsed and

+Western Europe entered the Dark Ages.
 The Dark Ages ended up with the Celts losing

 Britain to the Goths in exchange for not losing it to the Norsemen